JoshuaChi/joshuachi.github.com/_posts/2014-04-20-solr-performance-issue-solving-process.markdown

 layout: post
 title: "Use Solr Correctly"
-tags:  solr tsung performance
+tags:  solr solrj tsung performance

 ---

 ## Background
-Since we deploy solr to production, it was running fine for first few days, and then some day it will slow to response.
+Since we deploy solr to production, it was running fine for first few days, and then some day it will be slow to response.
 It happened at least several times like this.
-We can start this analyzing from this graphite screenshot.
+We can start this by analyzing from this graphite screenshot.

 [![Solr Graphite screenshot](http://freetofeel.com/images/solr-prod-slow_s.png)](http://freetofeel.com/images/solr-prod-slow.png)